Fish with Lemon Mustard Caper Sauce

 This quick, healthy fish recipe is perfect for a busy weeknight.

 While the fish is defrosting, I start some brown rice or wheat berries in my rice cooker.
 Once the fish is in the oven, I whip up the sauce and prepare a vegetable.
 Dinner in no time!
-And delicious too.Fish with Lemon Mustard Caper Sauce.
+And delicious and heart-healthy too.Fish with Lemon Mustard Caper Sauce.
 Try it with BarramundiClick To Tweet

 - 24 ounces frozen Barramundi (2 packages) or other white fish